krakjoe/uopz/disassembler.md

 However, none of these tools allow programmatic interaction.

-uopz for PHP7 is able to disassemble PHP code into a representation that is understandable for humans.
+uopz for PHP7 is able to disassemble PHP code into a representation that is understandable for humans, then reassemble it for Zend.

 ```php
 function uopz_disassemble(string class, string method) : array;